catwell/cw-lua/README.md

 ## Contains:

-- sha256: A SHA-256 implementation in pure LuaJIT+FFI.
+- sha256: a SHA-256 implementation in pure LuaJIT+FFI.
 - lua-pipe: syntax experiment, Lua version of Pipe in Python.
+- fakeredis: a Redis mock (same interface as redis-lua).
+WIP.